-Things to Do
+Things to Do in Athens, Ohio

 The architecture on the outside invites you to want to learn more about what happened on the inside during a time when there was not as much known about mental health.

-Explore the Campus and Uptown Shops
+Explore the Ohio University Campus and Uptown Shops

 We tend to gravitate toward the football stadiums when we visit a college campus because my husband is a huge football fan.

 Art with Heart

 One of the downtown stops that absolutely captured my heart was Passion Works Studio.
 When an organization combines a love of art and a love for adults with special needs, you know you are in a special place.

-They are also home to Athen’s official flower the “Passion Flower” created from recycled aluminum printing plates from the local newspapers that are handpainted by artists of all types of abilities.
+They are also home to Athen’s official flower the “Passion Flower.”
+The flowers are created from recycled aluminum printing plates from the local newspapers that are handpainted by artists of all types of abilities.